OpenSeaCharts/osc-tiles/README.md

 - Do not use this to update a file that is outdated multiple weeks, create a new file instead.

+#### Analyze Tags and Generate Configuration

+To ensure all seamark types are correctly represented in the vector tiles, we analyze the OSM data and generate the tilemaker configuration dynamically.

+1.  **Aggregate Tags**: Run `python tags/aggregate_tags.py` to analyze `osm/seamarks.osm.pbf` and generate `tags/seamark_tags.csv`.
+2.  **Generate Config**: Run `python tags/generate_tilemaker_config.py` to update `tilemaker/config.json` and `tilemaker/process.lua` based on the aggregated tags.
+This step also normalizes tag names and filters out invalid or irrelevant seamark types.

 #### Vector MBTiles generation

 We use tilemaker to split OSM data into Mapbox Vector Tiles that get stored in an MBTiles archive.
 All necessary files are located in [./tilemaker](./tilemaker).

+You can use [./tilemaker/run.sh](./tilemaker/run.sh) to generate the tiles.

 Tilemaker requires the `--skip-integrity` flag to run successfully ([docs](https://github.com/systemed/tilemaker/blob/master/docs/RUNNING.md#output-messages)).